-As one of the top travel destinations in Montenegro, it’s no surprise that there are a number of great things to do in Kotor Old Town.
+As one of the top travel destinations in Montenegro, after spending a week here we found there are a number of great things to do in Kotor Old Town.
 This well-preserved medieval town is a beautiful place to wander thanks to the narrow cobblestone alleyways, beautiful churches and much more.
 Kotor Old Town is a UNESCO World Heritage Site, largely thanks to the impressive fortifications, such as St. John’s Fortress.
 The fortress is one of the best places to admire the wonderful scenery of the area, with the magnificent mountains surrounding the town.
 There’s lots to do nearby too, with boat trips around the Bay of Kotor available, as well as day trips to the nearby Lovcen National Park and the astounding Durmitor National Park.
 With so much to see and do, it’s definitely worth spending at least a few days here to see all it has to offer.
 Before you visit make sure to read this guide to the best things to do in Kotor Old Town, Montenegro!

 Wondering where to stay in Kotor?
 Check out our guide to the best places to stay in Kotor Old Town!